Looking for a .45 pistol? These 10 will get you on target.

 Outside of a catastrophic shot to the brain or central nervous system, a round physically incapacitates through blood loss.
 In turn, the greater the permanent wound cavity, the greater the blood loss.
 Furthermore, the larger the projectile — combine with appropriate penetration — the better the likelihood a blood-rich vital organ or major artery buried deep in the human body will be damaged.

-.45 ACP Ammo Options For Self-Defense
+- .45 Ammo Choice For Self-Defense

 In a military context, the extra bore diameter was particularly important in ensuring necessary damage was done, given the use of non-expanding ball ammunition.
 In the context of the .45 vs. the .38, the big-bore round produced a wound canal nearly 20-percent greater on a straight pass-through shot that didn’t yaw once entering the body.
 Additionally, the .45 Automatic Pistol Ball Cartridge was highly shootable.
 Out of a fully loaded M1911A1, it was as manageable as most standard polymer-framed 9mm so common today.
 This, in turn, meant it was possible to place multiple well-aimed shots where they’d do the most damage — a perfect recipe for neutralizing a threat.